 We show you how, using three core skillsets – curiosity, allyship and growth IQ.

 Tiffani Bova is one of the latest recruits into the CrossKnowledge Faculty team, and creator of the Boost Your Growth IQ program.
 Ranked for the last 6 years in the Top 50 Business Thinkers in the world by Thinkers50, Tiffani Bova is a leader who Forbes says “reshapes our perception of growth.”
-She is author of the Wall Street Journal bestseller Growth IQ and host of the “What’s Next! with Tiffani Bova” podcast.
+Growth strategist, executive advisor and keynote speaker, Tiffani is the former Growth Evangelist at Salesforce, and a former Research Fellow at Gartner.
+She is the author of two Wall Street Journal bestsellers, Growth IQ and The Experience Mindset.

-Tiffani was named one of 2020’s Top Virtual Keynote Speakers by ReadWrite because she inspires people to think forward, be bold and take action.
+Tiffani is also host of the “What’s Next! with Tiffani Bova” podcast.
 She is a frequent guest on media outlets such as Bloomberg, BNN, Cheddar News, MSNBC and Yahoo!
 Finance.
-She also contributes her ideas to publications such as Harvard Business Review, Forbes, Entrepreneur, Diginomica, Quora, Rotman Management Magazine, Dialogue and Duke Corporate Education.
+She often contributes her ideas to publications such as Harvard Business Review, Forbes, Entrepreneur, Diginomica, Quora, Rotman Management Magazine, Dialogue and Duke Corporate Education.